Szafter12/Cart-simulation/README.md

 # JavaScript Cart OOP with json data

 It's a cart simulator for the browser's side using data from data.json file.
 You can add and delete produtcs and it will automatically calculate a finall price (You can also edit data.json file to add more products)
+Products in cart will be saved in localstorage so if you add some products and reload the site it will be still in your cart

 ## Demo